I:Scintilla: Marrow EPs (2012–present)

 In 2012, I:Scintilla announced they would be releasing a series of EPs entitled "Marrow".
 The first of these EPs, Marrow 1, was released on October 15, 2012.
 This album was a dramatic change in musical styles.
 Abandoning their signature metal-electronica style, this album had a more acoustic sound to it.
 With five tracks, Marrow 1 contained one new song, Drag Along, two reworked versions from songs previously on Dying & Falling, as well as two covers.

 Shortly after the December 12, 2012, release of Marrow 1, a new single was digitally released containing a new song, Skin Tight, and two remixes of Skin Tight.
 A month later, I:Scintilla announced a remix contest for Skin Tight as well as a new album, Marrow 2.
 The winning remix artist would have their song featured on the upcoming album.
 The band received 64 submissions and allowed their fan base to vote on which song should be included on the album.
 The votes were cast in a unique fashion counting cash donations as votes.
 All proceeds from the votes were donated to the Amnesty International charity.

 Marrow 2 was released on May 2, 2013, and marked a return to their signature style.
 The album contains four new studio recordings as well as four remixes.

-In January 2013, Brittany Bindrim launched her own company, Black Dove Design Company.
-The company focuses on graphic design, programming, and fine arts.
-The Marrow series album covers are all illustrated by Brittany and are part of her illustration portfolio for Black Dove.

-On September 21, 2018, i:Scintilla released Swayed, their first full-length studio album in nine years.
+On September 21, 2018, I:Scintilla released Swayed, their first full-length studio album in nearly eight years.